Patliputra University: Academics

 Admitted students of Magadh University (MU) will be awarded degrees by the MU.
 The university started operating academically from the 2018–19 academic year.
 The programmes being offered at the university be the same as the ones being offered at Magadh University.

 The university plans to launch postgraduate departments in science, commerce and arts stream at university level after many of the postgraduate departments went to MU after the bifurcation.
 Some of Patna's better institutions come under Patliputra University after its creation.

 Administration

+As of September 2025, Upendra Prasad Singh serves as the vice-chancellor of the university, while Ganesh Mahto continues as the pro-vice-chancellor.

-Rakesh Kumar Singh is the vice-chancellor of the university whereas Prof. Rajiv Kumar Mallik is the pro-vice-chancellor.
-Bihar's governor serves as the chancellor of Patliputra University.
-Jitendra Kumar is the registrar and Manoj Kumar is the proctor.
+The Governor of Bihar acts as the chancellor of Patliputra University.

+Abubakar Rizvi serves as the registrar, and Manoj Kumar is the proctor.

 Campus

-The university is headquartered in Patna and administratively operate from Magadh University branch office on Kankarbagh old bypass in the Rajendra Nagar neighbourhood of Patna, whilst, its permanent campus will be located at Beur.
+The university is headquartered in Patna and administratively operate from Magadh University branch office on Kankarbagh old bypass in the Rajendra Nagar neighbourhood of Patna, whilst, its permanent campus will be located at Bakhtiyarpur.

+Patliputra University's PG campus will be built in BS College, Danapur, then Vice Chancellor Prof. RK Singh inspected the BS College regarding the construction of PG campus.

 Colleges

-Its jurisdiction extends over two districts, Nalanda and Patna.
+The university's jurisdiction extends over two districts, Nalanda and Patna.